koppieesq/mc/README.md

   * change tone (less technical, active voice)
   * links to other things
   * demo code snippets: composer.json
   * point to example file
-* Create plain php class, not robofile
-* Create github project
-* create packagist project & add tag
-* link to existing list on Packagist (in multiple places)
 * second page: how to USE plugins (stub for now?)

 # Credits